Beginning Steps To Growing Indoor Bonsai Trees

 Pruning is essential to maintaining your tree.
 This will keep your tree at the size that you want, and will also give it the desired shape.
 There are two main types of pruning, pruning for maintenance and pruning for aesthetics.

 Aesthetic pruning should be done sparingly as too much can cause damage to your plant.
-Here you can let your creativity shine, and there really isn’t any hard rules for what you have to do.
+Here you can let your creativity shine, and there really aren’t any hard rules for what you have to do.
 Most people look to create a tree that is similar to nature, but miniaturized.
-To that end they look to remove any unnatural looking branches, or ones that make jarring twists and turns.
-They might also prune back some of the upper branches to allow light to lower ones.
+To that end, they look to remove any unnatural-looking branches or ones that make jarring twists and turns.
+They might also prune back some of the upper branches to allow light to the lower ones.
 This is also a good time to look to remove larger, ugly branches if you so desire.
 It’s really up to you and what you think looks good.

 Pruning for maintenance can be done much more frequently, especially in the summer when the plant is likely growing more quickly.
 Here you want to make sure to remove things such as dead or dying leaves and branches.
 You should also look to keep your nodes on twigs to 3 or 4 to prevent overgrowth.
 Pruning helps keep the plant healthy when done correctly, so it’s okay to do so on a regular schedule.

 Overall, pruning is a big part to own a bonsai plant and where a lot of the fun is.
-You can spend a lot of time getting the cut juts right for a healthy and good looking plant.
+You can spend a lot of time getting the cut just right for a healthy and good-looking plant.
 Don’t worry if you don’t get it perfect the first time, bonsai is a lifelong hobby that you’ll become more proficient in it over the years.

 Wiring a Bonsai Tree